Chillu1/ModiBuff/README.md

 - [Examples](#examples)

 # What is this?
-This library was made to make a standarized powerful system that allows for manpulation of both effects and entities.
+This library was made to make a standarized powerful system that allows for manipulation of both effects and entities.

 > Note: The library is currently in development, and it will most likely encounter breaking API changes.